Nine arrested over France teacher beheading

 The source said the killing was carried out by an 18-year-old Chechen, who was then shot and killed by police near the scene in Conflans-Sainte-Honorine, northwest of Paris.

-Police said the victim was 47-year-old history teacher Samuel Paty, who had shown his pupils some sacrilegious cartoons as part of a class discussion on freedom of expression—a lesson that had prompted complaints from parents.
+Police said the victim was 47-year-old history teacher Samuel Paty, who had shown his pupils some cartoons of the Prophet Mohammed as part of a class discussion on freedom of expression -- a lesson that had prompted complaints from parents.

-Two of the suspect’s brothers and his grandparents were initially detained by police for questioning.

-The judicial source told AFP Saturday that five more people had been detained, including the parents of a child at the school and friends of the suspect.
-According to the source, the parents had signalled their disagreement with the teacher’s decision to show the cartoons.